Prop 8 / DOMA

-The National Organization for Marriage and one of its affiliates sought to repeal a domestic partnership law two years ago in Washington state.
+In 2009, The National Organization for Marriage and one of its affiliates sought to repeal a domestic partnership law in Washington state.
 They gathered the requisite number of signatures to put repeal on the ballot, but voters overwhelmingly decided to keep the law in place.
 During the campaign, the NOM side demanded that the 138,000 signatures remain under seal.
 If the names were publicly disclosed, they contended, gay people would threaten, harass and intimidate the signers.
-In October, U.S. District Court Judge Benjamin Settle threw out NOM’s case, citing no credible evidence.
-The case followed from a 2010 U.S. Supreme Court decision in which even Justice Scalia strongly rejected the anti-LGBT groups’ claims.
+In October 2011, U.S. District Court Judge Benjamin Settle threw out NOM’s case, citing no credible evidence.
+The case followed from a 2010 U.S. Supreme Court decision (Doe v.
+Reed) in which even Justice Scalia strongly rejected the anti-LGBT groups’ claims.

 Throughout 2009, NOM provided $1.8 million to oppose the ballot referendum on marriage equality in Maine, but it illegally failed to disclose where the money came from.
 Maine law requires that any funds raised to support or oppose a ballot question be made public.
 The Maine Ethics Commission launched an inquiry and unanimously denied NOM’s request to dismiss the state investigation into the organization’s finances.
-NOM sued the Commission in February of this year, but a federal judge sided with the Commission and upheld Maine’s campaign finance disclosure law as constitutional.
-NOM then took its case to the 1st Circuit Court of Appeals, which sided with the State of Maine earlier this month.
-(NOM remains under investigation by state officials.)
+NOM sued the commission in February 2011, but a federal judge sided with the commission and upheld Maine’s campaign finance disclosure law as constitutional.
+NOM then took its case to the 1st Circuit Court of Appeals, which sided with the state of Maine in August 2011.
+NOM next appealed to the U.S. Supreme Court, which rejected the case.

 In June 2011, the Minnesota Campaign Finance and Public Disclosure Board ruled that groups advocating for or against a ballot measure on gay marriage are subject to certain disclosure requirements under state law.
 NOM had falsely argued that supporters of marriage equality would harass and intimidate their donors, and cause property damage if they were made public.
-The Board rejected NOM’s bid for nondisclosure.
-The Board’s decision followed a federal court ruling in September 2010 that upheld the state’s campaign finance disclosure laws against challenge by NOM’s lawyers.
-NOM is continuing to fight disclosure of its donors in connection with the ballot measure.
+The board rejected NOM’s bid for nondisclosure.
+The board’s decision followed a federal court ruling in September 2010 that upheld the state’s campaign finance disclosure laws against challenge by NOM’s lawyers.

-NOM wanted to run ads in support of Carl Paladino for Governor in 2010 but didn’t want to make donors’ names public.
+NOM wanted to run ads in support of Carl Paladino, Republican candidate for governor in 2010, but NOM didn’t want to make donors’ names public.
 Under New York law, running ads in support of any candidate could classify the group as a political committee.
 As a political committee, it, like every other organization, would then be subject to several reporting and disclosure requirements.
 NOM refused and filed suit.
-U.S. District Judge Richard Arcara rejected NOM’s suit in February.
+U.S. District Judge Richard Arcara rejected NOM’s suit, blocking NOM's ads.

 In September 2010, NOM sued the state of Rhode Island to keep its donors secret, arguing the state’s restrictions on political advertising and campaign finance disclosure requirements were unconstitutional and overly broad.
 A district judge disagreed, and the 1st Circuit Court of Appeals upheld the district judge’s ruling.